 The worksheet must answer: for every dollar of 1099-K, where did it go?
 Either it's in Line 1, it's a refund/chargeback that doesn't belong there, it's sales tax remitted, or it's a double-count with a 1099-NEC.

-AUDIT FLASH POINT — large 1099-K with no Schedule C. A taxpayer who receives a 1099-K above $5,000 and files no Schedule C is the highest-priority AUR pull.
+AUDIT FLASH POINT — large 1099-K with no Schedule C. A taxpayer who receives a substantial 1099-K and files no Schedule C (or other visible reconciliation line) is a high-priority AUR pull.
 Always file Schedule C even if the activity is a hobby — actually, especially if the activity is a hobby — to give the auditor a paper trail.
 Even better: if Schedule 1 Line 8j is used for hobby income, attach a statement reconciling the 1099-K to the Line 8j figure.

 Example.
 A taxpayer cleared out a closet on Poshmark and received $1,850 across 47 sales of used clothing.
 Original cost of those items, if anyone could find the receipts, was well above $1,850.
 There is no taxable gain (each item sold for less than basis) and no deductible loss (personal-use property, §165(c)).